thoeni/docker-wso2esb/README.md

 * Set the ESB `wso2server.sh` start-up script as the container start-up command.

 ### Usage
+* Clone the current repository, and `git checkout message-broker` to select the proper branch
 * Before building: configure the appropriate docker container name for the WSO2 Message Broker (that should be already running on your Docker host)
-* To build: `docker build --rm -t your_image_name github.com/thoeni/docker-wso2esb/tree/message-broker`
+* To build, from the project root folder: `docker build --rm -t your_image_name .`
 * To run: `docker run --rm --name your_container_name -p 9443:9443 -p 8280:8280 your_image_name`
 * To access ESB web admin console, navigate to `https://[DOCKER_HOST]:9443`